Casa Capri Recovery is Committed to Helping Create a Healthier Lifestyle for Women.

 There are several categories of mental health issues and many require medications, therapy, DBT, CBT, EMDR, and even ECT.
 Casa Capri Recovery is a primary substance abuse treatment program that treats women with co-occurring disorders such as anxiety, depression, bipolar disease, PTSD and eating disorders.
 We take a comprehensive, holistic approach to treatment as many mental health issues are co-occurring.

-An Overlooked Approach for Treating Mental Health Issues is Nutrition.
+An Overlooked Approach for Treatment: Nutrition and Mental Health.

 We are so used to eating what we crave, what’s cheap, what’s convenient, and what’s available that we don’t consider what’s healthy!
-Most people would likely agree with the statement “You are what you Eat,” but if we do a deeper dive and analyze how our eating habits affect our mental health, we might be in for quite a shock.
+Most people would likely agree with the statement “You are what you Eat,” but if we do a deeper dive and analyze how nutrition and mental health are related, we might be in for quite a shock.

 In Early Recovery the Brain is Typically not Firing on all Cylinders.